-As we enter 2025, the HR landscape continues to evolve rapidly.
-I often tell new HR professionals enrolled in my HR Foundations Program (a 7-module online HR training program with a comprehensive resource library) that HR was much more straightforward when I started over 20 years ago.
-On the plus side though, HR is now a recognized and in-demand organizational function, whereas it was sometimes still considered a secretarial or clerical position when I started.
+I often tell people enrolled in my HR Foundations Program (a self-paced online training program and resource library offering those handling HR duties in small businesses and nonprofits a quick way to gain essential HR knowledge) that HR was much more straightforward when I started over 20 years ago.
+(On the plus side though, HR is now a recognized and in-demand organizational function, whereas it was still largely considered a secretarial/clerical position when I started.)

 1. Get Ready for the Ever-changing Legal Landscape

-• Sick Leave: Review and update your sick leave policy to comply with state and local laws.
+• Sick Leave: Review and update your sick leave policy to comply with applicable state and local laws.

 • Pay Transparency: Ensure compliance with any pay transparency laws in your state.